 18. Avoid working in your PJs

-The pandemic has drastically changed the nature of work.
+With the changes to the nature of work.
 With the forced closures of offices and educational institutions, our places of comfort turned into work zones overnight.

 Working from the cozy confines of your bed in your PJs does sound enticing, but it is not the best way to work if you don’t want to feel lazy.